 Sunday morning will feature the Blessing of the Fishing Fleet when decorated boats parade out of the harbor to receive a blessing from local clergy.

 The Bodega Bay Fisherman’s Festival is a 501(c)(3) California nonprofit charitable organization and is 100% volunteer-run by local community members (click here to volunteer).
-All proceeds from the Festival benefit Bodega Bay Area community services and in 2015 the Fisherman’s Festival distributed funds to these local nonprofit organizations.
+All proceeds from the Festival benefit Bodega Bay Area community services and the Fisherman’s Festival distributed funds to local nonprofit organizations.

 Blessing the Fleet is Our History